 Karla: Neal joined in a short Restorative training I was offering at the Yoga Centre.
 I literally hand wrote a manual, offering many of the variations of Restorative postures I had been innovating with students.

-We struck up a great friendship around our shared love of Restorative practice that organically evolved into us offering residential retreats, and the creation of Contemporary Yoga.
+We (Neal and I) struck up a great friendship around our shared love of Restorative practice that organically evolved into offering residential retreats, as well as the creation of Contemporary Yoga.

 Sandy: Each of you bring distinctive talents and perspectives to the practice – talk a little about what you see the other brings to the practice.